AmalJohn2000/Excel-Dashboard/README.md

 # Excel-Dashboard
-This is a demo project on Excel Dashboards
+This is a professional project involving the application of Excel data analytics techniques to relevant business data.